pytomtoto/docs/content/rancher/v2.x/en/installation/air-gap-installation/_index.md

 # Air Gap Installation

-Rancher supports installing from a private registry.
+Rancher 支持s installing from a private registry.
 In every [release](https://github.com/rancher/rancher/releases), we provide you with the needed system-images and scripts to mirror those images to your own registry.
 The system-images are used when nodes are added to a cluster, or when you enable features like pipelines or logging.

 >**Prerequisite:** It is assumed you either have your own private registry or other means of distributing docker images to your machine.
 If you need help with creating a private registry, please refer to the [Docker documentation for private registries](https://docs.docker.com/registry/).